 There are several piers to take the kids fishing, and the “Croppie House”, a lighted fishing house, as well as fishing along the shoreline.

 Anyone 17 or older must possess a valid Texas Fishing License.

-The best boating was in the larger East end of the lake.
 Although it’s a busy lake, there was plenty of room for boats to pull tubes and knee boards.

 There are several boat ramps and a marina on the lake, which sells basics and food.

 You can swim all over the lake, but there are two swim beaches.
 One is located near the marina and another is on the South side of the lake, in a small cove.

 There are no life guards on duty.
 Please use life jackets for non-swimmers.